artinSha/RingApp/README.md

-# Ring — AI English Conversation App
+# SpeakFast — AI English Conversation App

-Ring is an interactive English-speaking practice platform for ESL learners.
+SpeakFast is an interactive English-speaking practice platform for ESL learners.
 It simulates realistic phone conversations with an AI partner and provides instant grammar feedback at the end of each session.

 ---